ferdsleite/projeto-cifra-de-cesar/README.md

 # Project Caesar Cipher
-Educational project created to practice knowledge acquired during the Formação.DEV course and consolidate skills in HTML, CSS and JavaScript.
+This project was created as a learning exercise during the Formação.DEV course.

-Durante a implementação, pratiquei...
-... consolidando meu aprendizado de HTML, CSS e JavaScript.
+It is a simplified implementation of the classic **Caesar Cipher**, focusing only on the **encryption process**.

+The application allows users to enter a message and shift value, generating the encrypted text based on the Caesar Cipher technique.

+The main goal of this project was to practice **HTML, CSS, and JavaScript** by building a small, interactive web application.

 <p align="center">